protegeproject/protege/_views/ontology-metrics.md

 title: Ontology Metrics
 layout: view
 blurb: Displays entity and axiom counts for the active ontology and its imports closure
+path: Ontology views > Ontology metrics
 ---
-The metrics view displays entity and axiom counts for the axioms in the active ontology and its imports closure.
+The ontology metrics view displays entity and axiom counts for the axioms in the active ontology and its imports closure.
 Descriptions (and where appropriate links to the W3C documentation) are listed below.

 For the different types of axiom metrics in this view, for example, ```SubClassOf```, right clicking (or pressing Cmd and clicking on a Mac) will display a popup menu which can be used to show the axioms in question.